Updated: September 2, 2020

 Half Split Hamstring Stretch

-Begin by kneeling on the floor, and extend your right leg out straight in front of you, with the foot flexed.
-Your right leg should be at a diagonal, creating a triangle between your legs and the floor.
-Lean your chest forward and reach towards your right toes.
-You can accentuate this stretch by leaning your hips backwards.
-Hold for 30 seconds and switch legs.
+Begin by kneeling on the floor, and then extend your right leg straight in front of you, flexing the foot.
+Your right leg now forms a diagonal, creating a triangle between your legs and the floor.

 Kneeling Quad Stretch